RyanDeBarros/Quasar/Quasar/res/asset_guide.md

 # Overview

-Quasar config files use the following format:
+Quasar asset files use the following format:

-	1. First line is file type: 'shader'
+	1. First line is asset type: 'shader'
 	2. Lines with the format '#:value'

 ## Shader